Eritrea

 Trade Partners

-Eritrea's most important trading partners are China and the UAE, which together account for a share of 24,1%.
-Switzerland and United Arab Emirates are the most important export markets for Eritrean products.
-Most imports originate from China followed by EU.
+Eritrea's most important trading partner is China which accounts for a share of 57%.
+South Korea ranks second, especially as export destination, with a share of 14.7% ot total exports (versus China's 80.2%).
+The United Arab Emirates is the second most important import market for Eritrean products.
+Most imports originate from China.

 Economic Structure